Matthww/MusicBot/README.md

 MusicBot is a Discord music bot written in [Python](https://www.python.org "Python homepage").
 It plays requested songs and if the queue becomes empty it will play through a list of existing songs.

+Please note that this is a fork of https://github.com/SexualRhinoceros/MusicBot/ combining alot of forks to just one fork.
+The code is one big mess sorry :(

 ### How do I set it up?

 - [Windows Tutorial](https://github.com/SexualRhinoceros/MusicBot/wiki/Installation-guide-for-Windows-7-and-up "Windows instructions")